JacobColburn/Web_Scraper/README.md

 ## Example Output

-sample output saved in scraped.csv:
+Sample output saved in `scraped.csv`:
 QUOTES,AUTHORS
-	"The greatest glory in living lies not in never falling, but in rising every time we fall.",Nelson Mandela "The way to get started is to quit talking and begin doing.",Walt Disney ...
+"The greatest glory in living lies not in never falling, but in rising every time we fall.",Nelson Mandela "The way to get started is to quit talking and begin doing.",Walt Disney “Your time is limited, so don’t waste it living someone else’s life.”,Steve Jobs ...

 ---

 ## Future Improvements

 - Pagination Handling to allow mulitple pages to be scraped.
 - Improve data extraxtion to include metadeta with each quote.